Marijus90/FastFoodFinderTests/README.md

 ## Known Issues And Limitations

 - **Element Selection Issue:** One test case fails due to Appium selecting an incorrect element, despite using the correct identifier.
-This may be an internal Appium issue related to element recognition.
+This is an actual bug that the framework has detected and it has been confirmed to be present when performing a manual test.
 - **Race Condition in Details Screen Test:** The test for the details screen throws an exception due to a race condition when tapping on an element in a list.
 If the exception is caught, the test completes successfully.
 This is likely an internal issue within Appium's handling of element interactions.
 - **Project Improvements:** There are opportunities for further optimization and tidying of the project, such as moving the driver setup into a dedicated configuration file to enhance maintainability and modularity, etc.
 - **Extent Reports Visual Clutter:** I've observed that Extent Reports adds some visual clutter to the test case reports.
 To minimize repetition, I have removed test descriptions from the top of the test methods.